 Rosberg still leads the championship although now just by 11 points.

 Number of Corners: 18

 Lap Record: 1:33.401 Mark Webber (2013)

 Previous British Grand Prix winners still on the grid: 5

 DRS Zones: 2

 Pirelli Tyres: Soft, Medium and Hard

-The next race is the Russian Grand Prix in a fortnight’s time.
+The next race is the British Grand Prix which will take place at Silverstone this weekend.